aditigedam/NewApp/README.md

 # NewApp

- A Three-Screen android and ios application featiching data fron news data from the Rest Api's and displaying then on the screen.
+A Three-Screen android and iOS application fetching data from news data from the Rest Api's and displaying then on the screen.

 The application will look like this: